Xubuntu/wiki.xubuntu.org/Xubuntu-Git-Workflow.md

 # Xubuntu Git Workflow

 The Xubuntu team uses Git for all version-controlled projects.
-While Launchpad\'s Git support is still relatively young, it is still very effective.
+While Launchpad\'s Git support is still relatively young, it is robust.
 Furthermore, Git is one of the world\'s most common version control systems (VCS) and is used upstream: both in Debian and Xfce.

 If this is your first time working with Git, the Xfce Wiki has a great guide for getting started and some typical use cases.\